manoelmendonca/hackday_6_cds_2023/README-EN.md

 </td></tr>
 </table>

-# 2. SOLUTION PLANNING

-The challenge for the Data Science Team is to determine the prices of new products, based on the pricing history and characteristics of the most successful products in the first two pricing stages.
+The challenge for the Data Science Team is to determine the prices of new merchandise, based on the pricing history and characteristics of the most successful merchandise in the first two pricing stages.

-## 2.1.
+## 2.2.
 Final Product

 There are two expected outcomes:
 1. The development of a data analysis and machine learning procedure designed to meet the company's demands for predicting merchandise prices, and
 2. The elaboration of [business-related insights](#72-main-insights) from the data analysis.

-## 2.2.
+## 2.3.
 Solution Strategy

 The work was carried out following the CRISP-DM<sup>1</sup> method, or "Cross Industry Standard Process for Data Mining", a cyclic approach aimed at improving quality and speeding up the delivery of results in Data Science projects.
 The method can be summarized in the following set of steps:
 1. Business understanding